memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

     return mgp.Record()
 ```

-We can notice `custom_keras_layers` from the StellarGraph which enables loading
+We can notice StellarGraph's `custom_keras_layers` which enables loading
-of the Keras models containing StellarGraph layers.
+of the Keras models containing StellarGraph's layers.

 Let's call them now: